-In addition to sponsoring 2 or 3 local demonstrations per year by visiting expert turners, we offer periodic demonstrations to teach new members, emphasizing:
+In addition to sponsoring 3 to 6 demonstrations per year by visiting expert turners, we offer periodic demonstrations by experienced members to teach skills to new members, emphasizing:

 - where to find local wood for projects, the pros and cons of various species of trees as turning material

 - how to process a log to gain the best blank for the turning you are seeking to achieve, e.g. the most desirable looking bowl

 - the proper tools to buy and the different ways to use them